 When it comes to nails, it doesn't get any more classic than a French manicure.
 The pairing of a crisp white tip and a slick of nude polish is so timeless and undeniably chic, its popularity shows no signs of dwindling.
 On TikTok, for example, #frenchmanicure currently boasts 267.9 million views and counting.
 Unsurprisingly, a manicure this iconic has provided plenty of inspiration for other nail art trends, from the elegant skinny white tips of the micro French manicure to the glossy American manicure.
 But it looks as if there’s a new French-inspired nail trend about to take off.

 Amidst the legions of pared-back, minimalist “clean girl” nails that have been all over our social feeds lately, there's been one understated style in particular that has really started to dominate.
 It's called the "French fade" — and yes, it might just be even chicer than a standard French manicure.

 What is the "French fade" manicure?

-While TikTok seems smitten with the classic pink-and-white French fade for now, Streets believes that this is a nail art trend that lends itself well to experimenting with other color combinations, too.
-“Pastel shades are perfect for spring and summer, and bolder or darker colors are great options for colder months,” Streets says.
-“Simply select your light to dark shades in complementary colorways.”
+While TikTok seems smitten with the classic pink-and-white French fade for now, Streets believes that this is a nail art trend that lends itself well to experimenting with other colour combinations, too.
+“Pastel shades are perfect for spring and summer, and bolder or darker colours are great options for colder months,” Streets says.
+“Simply select your light to dark shades in complementary colourways.”

 What is the difference between a "French fade" and a French manicure?